Kranji

 Kranji is a suburb in northwestern Singapore, bounded by Sungei Kadut to the north, Turf Club to the east, as well as Lim Chu Kang and the Western Water Catchment to the west.

-It is located about 22 km from the city centre and it came from Malay word "Buah Keranji" due to pronunciation by local Malay, it became "Kranji".
+It is located about 22 km from the city centre and its name came from the Malay word "Buah Keranji" due to pronunciation by local Malay, it became "Kranji".

 Etymology

 Kranji is named after a local tree, pokok kranji or keranji (Malay for Dialium indum, velvet tamarind tree).

 History

-Kranji served as a military camp before the Japanese invasion of Singapore in 1942, and is now the home of the Kranji War Cemetery and Kranji War Memorial, commemorating the 30,000 Commonwealth personnel who died in Singapore, Malaya, Java and Sumatra during World War II.
+Kranji served as a military camp before the Japanese invasion of Singapore in 1942, and is now the site of the Kranji War Cemetery and Kranji War Memorial, commemorating the 30,000 Commonwealth personnel who died in Singapore, Malaya, Java and Sumatra during World War II.

 In addition, it is now a prime residential area comprising mostly stand-alone properties.
 There are no towering apartment blocks, unlike most suburbs of Singapore.
 It is also an industrial area.